 To help Coloplast identify future innovation drivers, DPsy mapped out existing Ostomy Care products with our User Experience Value Equation™ (uxValuEQ) analysis and design tool.

 How to Drive a User Experience Centric Design Strategy

 DPsy helped Radiometer transform their design strategy to focus on user experience as a key market differentiator.
-Radiometer has been best-in-class for years at the core technology offering.
-To strengthen that market lead Radiometer wanted to integrate a complete UX-centric analysis and design strategy to drive product innovation and development.
+Radiometer has been best-in-class for years for their core technology offering.
+To strengthen their market lead, Radiometer wanted to integrate a complete UX-centric analysis and design strategy to drive product innovation and development.
 The strong focus on user needs and usability of the TCM5 is the first testimony to that new strategic focus by Radiometer.